OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 </receiver>
 ```

-The other way is to create the receiver dynamically in code and register it with the `Context.registerReceiver()` method.
+The other way is to create the receiver dynamically in code and register it with the [`Context.registerReceiver`](https://developer.android.com/reference/android/content/Context.html#registerReceiver(android.content.BroadcastReceiver,%2520android.content.IntentFilter) "Context.registerReceiver") method.

 An example of registering a Broadcast Receiver dynamically: